lrosas25/AthenaAPI/README.md

 # AthenaAPI

-AthenaAPI is the backend service for **Athenai**, the Epicureans Accounts Payable System.
+AthenaAPI is the backend service for **Athenai**, the Epicurean's Accounts Payable System.
 This API provides endpoints for managing accounts payable operations, document processing, RPA integrations, SMS notifications, and more.
 It is built with Node.js, Express, and MongoDB.

 ## Features